What Is Service Learning in the US?

 • Take weekly notes or keep an ongoing journal about your experience so you can report back to your professor.
 These records can be handwritten, typed on your laptop, or even kept as a note on your phone.
 The goal is keep projects, achievements, and daily responsibilities fresh in your mind when you have to share updates with your teacher.

 • Submit mid-semester and end-of-term papers about what you learned and contributed.
 Another name for these essay assignments is reflections.
-Reflection papers help you look at your service learning assignment thoughtfully and critically as a whole.
-You want to share with your class and instructor what you learned throughout the entire service experience.
+Reflection papers help you look at your experience thoughtfully and critically as a whole, and then share those learnings with your class and instructor.

 Why International Students Should Consider Service Learning